Manuel-Schmid/KSB-Fit/README.md

 ## Tutorial
 We have added a dedicated user tutorial to the docs folder.
 It explains how to use the app and is written in german.
-This tutorial can be found <a href="https://github.com/Manuel-Schmid/KSB-Fit/blob/main/docs/user-tutorial.pdf" target="_blank">here</a>
+The tutorial can be found <a href="https://github.com/Manuel-Schmid/KSB-Fit/blob/main/docs/user-tutorial.pdf" target="_blank">here</a>